ibm-cloud-docs/vmwaresolutions/netapp/np_orderinginstances.md

 {: #np_orderinginstances-host-name-prefix}

 The host name prefix must meet the following requirements:
-*  Only alphanumeric and dash (-) characters are allowed.
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* The host name prefix must start with a lowercase alphabetic character.
-*  The host name prefix must start and end with an alphanumeric character.
+* The host name prefix must end with a lowercase alphabetic or numeric character.
 * The maximum length of the host name prefix is 10 characters.

 ### Subdomain label
 {: #np_orderinginstances-subdomain-label}

 The subdomain label must meet the following requirements:
-*  Only alphanumeric and dash (-) characters are allowed.
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
-*  The subdomain label must start with an alphabetic character and end with an alphanumeric character.
+* The subdomain label must start with a lowercase alphabetic character.
+* The subdomain label must end with a lowercase alphabetic or numeric character.
 * The maximum length of the subdomain label is 10 characters.

 ### Domain name
 {: #np_orderinginstances-domain-name}

 The root domain name must meet the following requirements:
 * The domain name must consist of two or more strings that are separated by period (.)
-* The first string must start with an alphabetic character and end with an alphanumeric character.
+* The first string must start with a lowercase alphabetic character.
+* The first string must end with a lowercase alphabetic or numeric character.
-* All strings, except for the last one, can include only alphanumeric and dash (-) characters.
+* All strings, except for the last one, can contain only lowercase alphabetic, numeric, and dash (-) characters.
-* The last string can include only alphabetic characters.
+* The last string can contain only lowercase alphabetic characters.
 * The length of the last string must be in the range 2 - 24 characters.

 The maximum length of the FQDN (Fully Qualified Domain Name) for hosts and VMs (virtual machines) is 50 characters.
 Domain names must accommodate for this maximum length.